 McMurry's physics department is reorganizing and growing.
 We offer a physics major (with math minor) and a physics minor.
 There are three concentrations (Physics, Civil/Mechanical Pre-engineering, Electrical Pre-engineering) available for the physics degree.
 Please see the Registrar's Office for the most current University Catalog and our Curriculum Page for details.
-We also offer a 3-2 engineering-physics dual degree program with Texas A&M University.
 We have several additional opportunities that we believe will be of interest to you as an incoming physics major:

 What can I DO with a physics major?